songwright/netninja-pwa-tutorial/README.md

   setupGuides(snapshot.docs);
 });
 ```
-He sets up the __setupGuides__ function in his index.js file to append a block of HTML to the web page when the app gets data from the database.
+He creates the __setupGuides__ function in his index.js file to append a block of HTML to the web page when the app gets data from the database.
 The HTML is a list item containing the title and content for a guide.